Nadeem743894/Datacentric/README.md

 - [ ] Have you successfully met the business objectives?
 Document the [insights and actions](/docs/6.InterpretationAndReporting/ActionsAndInsights.md) that can result from this work.
 - [ ] What are the [lessons learned](/docs/6.InterpretationAndReporting/LessonsLearned.md) from this work.
 - [ ] If there is no deployment required, complete the [closure form](/docs/0.ProjectManagement/ClosureReport.md).
+- [ ] If required, complete the TMG Project Completion Gate.

 **Further guidance is available on the wiki, including: visualisation best practice, the importance of knowing the audience**
 - [IMG - Data science guidance](https://amrcwikijs.shef.ac.uk/en/AMRCDS/Guidance/ModelBuilding).